Jin-Baek/Machine_Learning-python/README.md

 * Access the *Reference*, if you want to study the __code__ for this course ( Code provided by the book author )<br><br>
 * Using *lectures* to __review__ whole content<br><br>
 * Upload personal __customized, organized content__ based on book<br>
-  * 2021-01-31 < retrospect > : I tried to get into the habit of organizing what I learned from the book every day , but I felt that the efficiency was inferior because I was focused on organizing rather than learning.
-From now on, the concept of each chapter will be briefly summarized and reference materials and reference pages will be left.<br> (
-Exercise and code are exceptions )

 ## Reference